Reprinted with permission from Amanda Peters, Twitter @acpeters; Strategy

-- Plan like the job search is a job; set time for each task.
+- Plan as if the job search is a job; set time for each task

-- Build in 15-30 minutes once a week to check in on your job search to-dos, priorities, and set a plan for the following week.
+- Build in an additional 15-30 minutes once a week to check in on your job search to-dos, priorities, and set a plan for the following week.

 - List skills you have that you want to use on the job:

-- What are your interests and what impact do you want to make:
+- What are your interests and what impact do you want to make with your career?

 - Where do you want to work?
 Brainstorm possible….

-One – three targets (ultimate, transitional, immediate).
-Format: What impact do you want to make, using what skills and experience, in what type of organization?
+One-to-three targets (ultimate, transitional, immediate).
+Format: What impact do you want to make, using what skills and experience from your background, in what type of organization?